rpav/xleapmouse/README.md

 available on github).
 This has the following features:

 * **Motion**: Move your hand around with all fingers out, mouse moves.
-  "Picking up" and "dropping" the controller is easy, motion is relative.
+  "Picking up" and "dropping" the cursor is easy, motion is relative.
   Jumping cursor has been minimized.
 * **Clicking**: Clicking is possible by a gentle downward tapping of a finger, by default the index finger (left click) and thumb (right click).